Moddable-OpenSource/moddable/documentation/xs/XS in C.md

 <a id="slot-types"></a>
 ### Slot types

-There are nine types of slots:
+There are eleven types of slots:

 	enum {
 		xsUndefinedType,